ardasener/DPSL/readme.md

 - `<graph_file>`: Same as PSL.
 - `<partitioner>`: A partitioner name.
 Currently "pulp", "metis", "mtmetis" and "mtkahypar" are supported.
 - `<partition_config>` : Config file for mtkahypar, is not needed for the other partitioners.
 Note that certain options may be invalid.

+> We had some trouble with pulp and metis on some runs.
+> The problem is likely to be with the code handling their integration
+> As a result, we suggest using mtmetis and mykahypar whenever possible.

 # Datasets